Projects per year

 - Development of niche theory and envelop models for native and non-native species

-- Selection of priority areas for conservation
+- Conservation of endangered species including selection of priority areas for conservation

 Native and non-native species distributions are changing presenting interesting challenges for the conservation of biodiversity and the establishment of effective protected areas.
-Some of the applications of my work include the identification of priority areas for conservation that account for species capacity to respond to environmental change. this is particularly interesting and challenging for migratory species that move across continents and have suffered sharp population declines in recent decades.
+Some of the applications of my work include the identification of priority areas for conservation that account for species capacity to respond to environmental change.
+This is particularly interesting and challenging for migratory species that move across continents and have suffered sharp population declines in recent decades.

 We interact with several Environmental NGOs (BTO, Birdlife International, Audubon Society, SEO, LPN, SPEA) based in the UK, Spain, Portugal and US, and aim to produce scientific evidence that can be used to design effective conservation measures aiming to protect endangered species and conserve biodiversity.